belapiros/Ocippa/README.md

 # Ocippa

-Developed by Bela Piros based on the design: https://appico.com The original website has multiple welcome screens, my implementation contains only one of them.
+Developed by Bela Piros based on the design: https://appico.com using the HTML5 Boilerplate.
+The original website has multiple welcome screens, my implementation contains only one of them.